 How well your surgeon closes your incisions

 Plastic surgeons are known for their skill for meticulously wound closure incisions.
 This careful attention to each suture placed will ultimately influence your final result.
 I make sure to leave you with the best incisions possible before leaving the operating room.

 Some people are just blessed with better genetics than others.
 You probably know by now whether you scar badly or not.
 Unfortunately, this part of the equation is largely out of your control and is based on the genes you were born with.
 If you’re someone who forms keloid scars or hypertrophic scars, which form when scar tissue grows excessively, that’s ok because the next section will address other steps which can help improve scarring in everyone.

 What you do to care for your incisions after surgery

-This is probably the most important sections as it contains information on what YOU can do to improve your scars.
+This is probably the most important sections as it contains information on what YOU can do to improve your scars during plastic surgery recovery.

-Many patients ask about products like Mederma, Vitamin E, and other creams and lotions.
-None of these have been scientifically proven to help with minimizing scarring like silicone based products have, so don’t waste your money!
+Many patients ask about topical treatments like Mederma, Vitamin E, and other creams and lotions.
+None of these have been scientifically proven to help with minimizing scarring like silicone-based products have so don’t waste your money!

-If you’ve already had surgery and don’t like the appearance of your scars there are still many options to improve the appearance.
+If you’ve already had surgery and don’t like the scar appearance, there are still many options to improve the appearance.
 I utilize intense pulsed light (IPL) treatments to remove pigment and redness from the scars.
-Lasers, like Halo or Profractional, may also be used to improve scar texture and color.
-As a last resort, larger scars can be excised and reclosed, and using the methods above, you should be left with a finer more inconspicuous scar.
+Laser therapy, like Halo or Profractional, may also be used to improve scar texture and color.
+As a last resort, larger scars can be excised and reclosed and using the methods above, you should be left with a finer more inconspicuous scar.

-To make an appointment or if you have other questions about scar therapy, make an appointment at our San Francisco office today 415-915-9000.
+To make an appointment or if you have other questions about scar therapy, make an appointment with San Francisco plastic surgeon Dr. Sieber at his office today 415-915-9000.